 Financial — Jerry Hoepner is presenter of online CEU courses offered by Northern Speech Services; receives royalty payments.

 Nonfinancial — Jerry Hoepner has no relevant nonfinancial relationships to disclose.

 Jamie Reilly, PhD, CCC-SLP, specializes in the diagnosis and treatment of progressive aphasia and dementia.
-He is an Associate Professor and Interim Chair of the Department of Communication Sciences and Disorders at Temple University (Philadelphia, PA) where he currently teaches courses in dementia, traumatic brain injury, and neuroimaging.
+He is an Associate Professor and Interim Chair of the Department of Communication Sciences and Disorders at Temple University (Philadelphia, PA) where he currently teaches courses in dementia, aging, and traumatic brain injury.
 Dr. Reilly has published extensively on disorders of semantic memory in Alzheimer’s disease and frontotemporal degeneration (FTD).

 Financial — Jamie Reilly is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.